 When compared to other social media channels or messenger apps, here’s how WhatsApp ranks:

-WhatsApp continues to rank as the most popular app in the UK, with 81 per cent
+WhatsApp continues to rank as the most popular app in the UK, with 81%

 This is huge!
-WhatsApp is followed by Facebook Messenger by 75 per cent, then Snapchat by 25 per cent, Skype, Google Hangouts, Telegram, and other social media platforms.
+WhatsApp is followed by Facebook Messenger by 75%, then Snapchat by 25%, Skype, Google Hangouts, Telegram, and other social media platforms.

 They plan to rival the likes of Zoom, Skype, and FaceTime.
-By introducing voice and video calls, WhatsApp is now giving users a chance to easily call on the large screen and easily connect with others.
+By introducing voice and video calls, WhatsApp has given its users a chance to easily call on the large screen and easily connect with others.
 This will further allow users to work on the big screen with colleagues, free up their hands to move around while talking on the large screen, and see people more clearly on the bigger canvas.

 In a nutshell, after looking at Whatsapp Statistics UK in particular, we can say that the new terms have lowered the app’s popularity both in the UK and the rest of the world.
 Although it is still popular among all apps used in the UK, if WhatsApp is compared with itself over the years, there has been a drop in the user base that WhatsApp must focus on and regain to prevent competitors from taking the lead and capturing their market share.